-Copies of the PCE's for each clinical rotation are provided by the DataArc system on the CD-ROM or online.
+Copies of the PCE's for each clinical rotation are provided by the Clinical Trac system online.
 A complete listing of the PCE's for each rotation is included in each clinical syllabus.

 PCE's reflect the faculty's consensus judgment concerning the elements of a clinical procedure and the way they are best performed.
 The procedural components comply with the AARC clinical practice guidelines and other national standards.
 The emphasis is placed primarily on the performance aspects of the clinical procedures that define a competent respiratory care practitioner.